nim-works/nimskull/doc/contributing.rst

 At the beginning of every test is the expected behavior of the test.
 Possible keys are:

+- `description`: Description for the overall goal of tests within this file
 - `cmd`: A compilation command template e.g. `nim $target --threads:on $options $file`:cmd:
 - `output`: The expected output (stdout + stderr), most likely via `echo`
 - `exitcode`: Exit code of the test (via `exit(number)`)